nicolas-riera/FPSVR_data_analyzer/README.md

                         |___/
 ```

-This is a Python CLI utility for displaying aggregated FPSVR history data.
+This is a Python utility for displaying aggregated FPSVR history data.
+It uses [CustomTkinter](https://github.com/tomschimansky/customtkinter) as its graphical interface framework.

 ## Features